AmeyaMorgaonkar/AmeyaMorgaonkar/README.md

 ## Hi there👋
 I'm Ameya Morgaonkar, and I'm a Full Stack Developer based in India.
+- Backend Development Enthusiast
+- Committed to writing clean, maintainable, and testable code
+- Continuously learning and adapting to new technologies

 ---